pactus-project/pactus.org/docs/guide/README.md

 network with staking some tokens.
 The stake will be bonded and can't be touched.

 A set of 21 Validators, secure the network and validate blocks.
-However unlike Delegated Proof-Of-Stake (dPoS) blockchais, this set is not fixed.
-Zarb indeed solves validators scalibility problem with a clever and secure mechanism.
+However unlike Delegated Proof-Of-Stake (dPoS) blockchais, this set is not fix.
+Indeed Zarb solves validators scalibility problem with a clever and secure mechanism.
 Validator set in Zarb is **dynamic** and flexible instead of fix and governed set of validators.